fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/staking-payment-locks.md

 ### **Transparency & Transition**

 The transition from the original to the continuation project should be seamless and transparent.
-Notifications should be sent to all involved parties to ensure clarity.&#x20;
+Notifications should be sent to all involved parties to ensure clarity.

 It's advantageous as this process reduces the risks associated with longer projects and ensures regular assessment and rewards distribution.

 ### **Benefits**

-By treating the need for extra time as a new project, both the initiator and the fellowship can regularly reassess conditions, preventing any potential drift in objectives.&#x20;
+By treating the need for extra time as a new project, both the initiator and the fellowship can regularly reassess conditions, preventing any potential drift in objectives.

 This structure also ensures timely payouts, rewards, and a consistent sense of accomplishment and progression for all parties involved.

 ## **Termination Option**

-If both parties can't agree on the terms of the extension, there should be an option for the initiator to terminate the project.&#x20;
+If both parties can't agree on the terms of the extension, there should be an option for the initiator to terminate the project.

 In such cases, the payout to the fellowship would be proportional to the work completed, and the staked $POLN would be returned to the fellowship after deducting any penalties if applicable.